sensu/sensu-docs/content/sensu-go/6.8/catalog/catalog-reference.md

 6. Run the catalog-api `server` subcommand:
 {{< code shell >}}
-catalog-api catalog server --repo-dir . -watch
+../catalog-api/catalog-api catalog server --repo-dir . -watch
 {{< /code >}}

    The `.` in the command tells Sensu to read the catalog contents from your local environment.